westlake-repl/Cryo-IEF/README.md

     # lane: CryoSPARC lane which will be used by CryoSPARC
     # hostname_gpus_jobnum_lists: max number of jobs running on each gpu, each item in this list is a list too, which is [node, gpu number, max job on each gpu]. e.g. "hostname_gpus_jobnum_lists": [["agpu44", 4, 2]],
     # low_cache_mode: if CryoSPARC has no enough cache space, please set this to true
     # if_slurm: if use slurm to run model.
-Slurm parameters can be modified in GetConfidence.sh after running CreateParameterFiles.py
+Slurm parameters can be modified manually in GetConfidence.sh after running CreateParameterFiles.py
     "project": "",
     "workspace": "",
     "lane": "default",